“In a couple years, websites are going to be history. It’ll all be about apps.” My friend was very convinced as he spoke those words.

 Some businesses/organizations try to do it both ways, so when I go to their website, they take me to their fully functional website, but also give me a gentle reminder that there is indeed an app available.
 Would I like to download it?
 First-time visitor — probably not.
 Regular visitor — maybe the app will be a good idea.

-Build an online platform to connect with your tribe.
+Build an online platform to connect with your audience.
 A website is central in that concept because that’s where you own the real estate and fully control the message.
 It’s your brand with no distractions.

 Then use social media, search engines, directories and other tools to draw people to your website which is where you provide the real value for them.
 Make them want to come back, again and again.